-The current members of our NCG Committee are Sherianne James (Chair) and Norman S. Matthews.
-Ms. James was appointed as a member of the NCG Committee on January 28, 2020 and was appointed Chair of the NCG Committee on June 18, 2020.
+The current members of our NCG Committee are Sherianne James (Chair), Terry L. Polistina, and Hugh R. Rovit.
 Our Board has determined that all of the members of our NCG Committee qualify as independent, as such term is defined in Section 303A.02 of the NYSE Rules.